 Events

+We miss our gardens during the cold months and we know that you do too!
 That’s why each winter, Grey County Master Gardeners brings you our FREE 3-part Zoom winter seminar series.

 These 1 hour virtual presentations are open to everyone and there is no charge.
 We have organized speakers and topics that we hope you find both interesting and inspiring.

 This year, our theme is climate change and how it affects the home garden.
 You may have noticed changes in the amount and type of rainfall, when our first and last frost dates are expected, and different pests and diseases.
 Our environment is changing and we need to learn how to adapt our gardens to build resilience.
-On that note, we are pleased to present our first speaker, Kimberly Bell.

 11:00am - 12:30pm via Zoom